 Choose the right moment.

 Certain times of day or year are tense for administrators.
-If your boss is handling an emergency, district supervisors are in the building, or a high–stakes test is next week, it’s a bad time to knock on the door to follow up on a discipline referral.
+If your boss is handling an emergency, district supervisors are in the building, or a high-stakes test is next week, it’s a bad time to knock on the door.

-Your principal is more likely to listen to your request to replace broken desks if it’s not combined with an unrelated complaint about the lunch schedule.
+Your principal is more likely to listen to your request to replace broken desks if it’s not combined with an unrelated complaint about the lunch schedule (or even a related complaint about a dripping faucet).
 Focus on your highest priority and leave other topics for another day.

 Offer a solution.

-Administrators have the same problem with overwhelming to–do lists that teachers do.
+Administrators have overwhelming to-do lists just like teachers do.
 Your principal will be more receptive if you approach with a plan of action you’d like her to sign off on rather than a problem you hope she will figure out how to solve.